Stanbic IBTC Capital Shines At AIHN 2021 Investment Banking Awards

-Stanbic IBTC Capital, a subsidiary of Stanbic IBTC Holdings PLC, has emerged as a winner in five out of ten award categories at the Association of Issuing Houses of Nigeria’s (AIHN) 2021 Investment Banking Awards ceremony, which was held on Tuesday, 24 November 2021.
+Stanbic IBTC Capital, a subsidiary of Stanbic IBTC Holdings PLC, has emerged as the winner in five out of 10 award categories at the Association of Issuing Houses of Nigeria’s (AIHN) 2021 Investment Banking Awards ceremony, which was held recently.

-The annual AIHN Investment Banking Awards is organised to recognise the achievements of investment banks who have in the course of the year demonstrated excellence and achieved great wins.
+The annual AIHN Investment Banking Awards is organised to recognise the achievements of investment banks who have in the year demonstrated excellence and achieved great wins.

 Funso Akere, Chief Executive, Stanbic IBTC Capital, expressed his excitement at the recognition, stating that the awards affirm that the institution’s hard work and dedication have not gone unnoticed.

+Emerging winner in five out of ten categories is no small feat and this demonstrates the commitment and dedication of our team.
+We will continue to deliver excellent services to our clients”.

-While commending the AIHN, Funso also extended his appreciation to clients for their trust in Stanbic IBTC Capital to deliver excellently and reassure them of the continued delivery of quality services.
+While commending the AIHN, Akere also extended his appreciation to clients for their trust in Stanbic IBTC Capital to deliver excellently and reassure them of the continued delivery of quality services.

 Comment here